katewang1/Employee_Attrition_Analysis/README.md

     Include selected topic, reason topic was selected, description of source data and questions we hope to answer w/ the data in slides.
     Above questions answered in the 1st segment above.
 Feel free to change as needed.
     ?
 Write and add description of the data exploration phase and description of the analysis phase of the project to slides - TBD?
-    ?
-Tableau instead of Google Slides?
+    Tableau Storyboard utilized for project explanation and website built for project demonstration.

 **Dashboard:**

-    Storyboard
+    Tableau Storyboard (and website?)
-    Description of tool(s) that will be used to create the final dashboard Description of interactive element(s)
+    Results of each ML model within Jupyter Notebook and exploratory analysis from Postgres will be used to create the final dashboard.
-    ?
-Tableau instead of Google Slides
+    Description of interactive element(s) - TBD

  **GitHub**